 NSAIDs are used to treat mild pain after surgery.
 They reduce swelling and soreness.
 Examples of NSAIDs are aspirin, ibuprofen, and naproxen.

 What are the benefits of NSAIDs?

-What are the problems with NSAIDs?
+What are the risks of NSAIDs?

 What are the benefits of opioids?

-What are the problems with opioids?
+What are the risks of opioids?